git-ecosystem/git-credential-manager/docs/development.md

 ### Collect trace output

+GCM has two tracing systems - one that is distinctly GCM's and one that implements certain features of [Git's Trace2 API][trace2].
+Below are instructions for how to use each.

+#### `GCM_TRACE`

 If you want to debug a release build or installation of GCM, you can set the `GCM_TRACE` environment variable to `1` to print trace information to standard error, or to an absolute file path to write trace information to a file.